swift-earth-science/tropess-notes/book/intro-instruments.md

 This is a second instance of the Cross-track Infrared Sounder (CrIS) instrument launched aboard [NOAA-20 / JPSS-1](https://en.wikipedia.org/wiki/NOAA-20) satellite.
 NOAA-20 was launched on November 18, 2017.

 The [Joint Polar Satellite System (JPSS)](https://www.nesdis.noaa.gov/current-satellite-missions/currently-flying/joint-polar-satellite-system) includes five satellites: NOAA/NASA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite, NOAA-20 (JPSS-1), NOAA-21 (JPSS-2), and the upcoming JPSS-3 and JPSS-4 satellites.

 For more information see [Cross-track Infrared Sounder (CrIS)](https://www.nesdis.noaa.gov/current-satellite-missions/currently-flying/joint-polar-satellite-system/cross-track-infrared).

+## CrIS (Suomi NPP)

+> Launched October 28, 2011

+The Cross-track Infrared Sounder (CrIS) is one of the instruments currently flying on the [Suomi National Polar-orbiting Partnership (Suomi NPP)](https://en.wikipedia.org/wiki/Suomi_NPP) satellite which was launched on October 28, 2011.
+CrIS measures the infrared spectrum emitted from the top of the atmosphere.
+It is functionally similar to AIRS.

+For more information see [Cross-track Infrared Sounder (CrIS)](https://www.nesdis.noaa.gov/current-satellite-missions/currently-flying/joint-polar-satellite-system/cross-track-infrared).